nttnhannho/architecture-design-practice/README.md

-# software-design-practice
+# architecture-design-practice
-Practice to design a software at OOAD level.
-- Analysis the problem.
+- Analysis the requirements & the problems.
-- Fetch out requirements.
-- Draw UML diagrams.
+- Design UML diagrams.
-- Give sample code.
+- Write sample code (if needed).